The 4 phases of the menstrual cycle and moods | luna

 • A slight rise in body temperature

-• If they feel particularly outgoing or energetic, try to find ways to make the most of it with them e.g. social plans or fun bonding activities together (as they may be in a great mood!)
+This phase often brings a natural boost in mood and confidence, so it can be a positive time for connection and activity.
+If they feel particularly outgoing or energetic, try to find ways to make the most of it with them through social plans or fun bonding activities together (as they may be in a great mood!)

-• If they experience ovulation pain, suggest gentle stretching or a warm compress – all the same things you can do to help relieve period pain
+• Help ease pain: if they experience ovulation pain, suggest gentle stretching or a warm compress – all the same things you can do to help relieve period pain

 • Increased tiredness and a desire to slow down